 I thought long and hard about the title for this article.
 First I thought about a simple “Things You’ll Miss When You Leave Japan”, then I also thought about a sincere “Reasons Japan Is The Most Freakin’ Wonderful Country To Ever Exist”.
 To be honest, for like 10 minutes my title was “Take me back to Japan, oh please take me there on the next plane, it leaves in 3 hours already”

-Anyway, before you try to convince me otherwise, make sure to check out this list of 10 Reasons Why You Should Visit Japan Right Now, aka 10 things you are for sure going to miss when you leave:
+Before you try to convince me otherwise, check out this list of 10 Reasons Why You Should Visit Japan Right Now, aka 10 best things about Japan you are for sure going to miss when you leave:

 #1 How stunning its temples and shrines are

 All the beautiful ancient Buddhist temples and Shinto shrines are reason enough to visit Japan.
 One of the best-preserved cities in Japan, Kyoto offers something like 2,000 Buddhist temples and shrines within the limits of the Kansai Region city, while Nara is home to no less than 8 UNESCO World Heritage Sites and to some of the best temples not only in Nara Prefecture but in the country.

 You won’t see any litter or a discarded cup or cigarette anywhere, the streets smell nice and the bus drivers wear white gloves.
 Like, white white.
 Like, how-is-that-even-possible white.
 Japan is so clean you could safely lick the sidewalks (don’t do that), and they will probably taste like nori.
 Even Tokyo is so clean to the point where everything looks brand new!
 Japan is the window into a future where people respect their surroundings.